minhhung1706/Windows-On-AWS-Series/Windows-On-AWS-AWS-Basic-Listing-Creating-Deleting-Resources/readme.md

 - AWS Cloud: This is virtually understands that all of the services that we deployed will belong / inside Amazon Web Service
 - Internet: global internet (0.0.0.0/0)

+#### 2. Connection Flow
+Let's take a closer look to the diagram, we will see some arrows which are named **Connection Flow**.
+They are the flow of the network inside a VPC.

+Please understand that in the future labs, i am not going to name the arrow anymore.
+This is due to the first and basic AWS so that i named those arrows for us to understand.
+This is also not neccessary to name, but the most importantly is the direction of the arrow point to, not the name.

+If you search around the internet for AWS Diagram, those arrows are not named, but the direction they pointed to will tell the jobs.
+Hence, just for very first basic lab purpose.

+To explain about the connection flow, as followed
+- All of the services inside a Private Subnet will not be able connect to the internet.
+Hence, the services inside a Private Subnet will be connected and driven to the NAT Gateway
+- From NGW, all the connections which are driven will be able to connect to the internet
+- As mention above, there is No Real Public subnet.
+Hence, the Public subnet which presented in the diagram is a Private Subnet in which deployed / linked an IGW and make it become a Public Subnet.
+- All of the services inside a private subnet go to the internet through out an IGW
+- IGW will be attached to the VPC for internet accessible
+-